jdc-cunningham/tagging-tracker-alt--front-end-reactjs-pwa/README.md

 ### About
 This is an alternative take on the front end for the Tagging Tracker project.
 This app is built with ReactJS and utilizes the built in PWA feature.
+There is a matching [back end](https://github.com/codeforkansascity/tagging-tracker-pwa-backend) for it written in Node.

 ### Technical Overview
 The main features of this app are: